Innovia Metro: Toronto

+With the Innovia ART 100 fleet overdue for replacement and expensive upgrades to the line needed to handle the longer Innovia ART 200 trains, replacement of the line was decided upon.
+One proposal would have converted the line to use conventional light rail vehicles and seen it extended west by 19 km, but the city council voted to ask for provincial and federal funding to extend Line 2 Bloor–Danforth, a subway line, from Kennedy station along a new route to Scarborough Centre.
+Line 3 Scarborough was scheduled to be decommissioned in November 2023, with bus service covering the route until the subway extension opens in 2030.
+However, an accident involving a car detachment and derailment on July 24, 2023, resulted in the TTC closing the line prematurely.

 Vancouver

 The SkyTrain metro network has the largest Innovia Metro system in operation, and currently has two such lines: the Expo Line and the Millennium Line.
 Vancouver's SkyTrain network continues to maintain on-time reliability over 95%.
 The Expo Line opened in late 1985, in time for Expo '86.
 With the opening of the Millennium Line in 2002, Vancouver added to its original Innovia ART 100 fleet the longer, articulated Innovia ART 200 trains first used in Kuala Lumpur, which allow for significantly greater rider capacities.

 In 2012, Vancouver began construction of the Evergreen Extension, a 10.9 km extension from Burnaby to Coquitlam in the northeast, which the Millennium Line now re-routes to.
 Although at one point the extension was proposed to be a street-level LRT system that would not have used Innovia ART technology, in 2008 plans were changed back to the SkyTrain option by the provincial government to facilitate higher ridership from increased capacity, shortened travel times and to integrate seamlessly with the existing SkyTrain network.
 The extension opened on December 2, 2016.

 The network of Innovia ART 100, Innovia ART 200, and Innovia Metro 300 are supported by Quester Tangent products, including braking as well as monitoring and diagnostic equipment.

-An extension of the Millennium Line west from VCC–Clark station under the Broadway corridor to a station at Arbutus Street began construction in 2020, with an expected completion in 2025.
-Plans may see the Expo Line being extended farther into Surrey, as well as a continuation of the Broadway corridor Millennium Line extension from Arbutus station farther west to the University of British Columbia, pending the outcome of local public consultations.
+An extension of the Millennium Line west from VCC–Clark station under the Broadway corridor to a station at Arbutus Street began construction in 2020; completion is expected in 2027.
+The Expo Line's extension from King George station to Langley has an anticipated opening date of 2028.
+A continuation of the Millennium Line from Arbutus station farther west to the University of British Columbia is pending the outcome of local public consultations.